civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** Clause (a)(i)(B) of the definition **income** in section 2 of the `Old Age Security Act` is replaced by the following:

-    for the purpose of determining benefits payable in respect of any month after June 2008 **but before July 2020**, the lesser of $3,500 and the person's income from office or employment for the year,
+    for the purpose of determining benefits payable in respect of any month after June 2008 but before July 2020, the lesser of $3,500 and the person's income from office or employment for the year,

   **(2)** The definition **income** in section 2 of the Act is amended by adding the following after paragraph (b):